Marijuana allergy is real, rare and affects 1 out of every 100 users. Are you one of them?

 OK, first, book an appointment with your doctor.
 An allergist would be a best bet.

-If your allergic reaction to weed is so severe, then you’re need to quit smoking altogether.
+If your allergic reaction to weed is severe, then you’re need to quit smoking altogether.

-However, since I know that most of us like to delay a trip to the doctors as much as possible, you can always use a nasal spray and some antihistamines for treating acute onset of marijuana allergy.
+However, since I know that most of us like to delay a trip to the doctors as much as possible, you can always use a nasal spray and some antihistamines for treating acute onset of mild marijuana allergy symptoms.

-As things are currently, there is really a small number of reported cases of marijuana induced allergies.
+As things are currently, there is only a small number of reported cases of marijuana induced allergies.

 But as weed becomes more and more accepted, you can bet that we’ll start seeing more people complaining about allergic reactions to the plant.